Skip to Content

 Contested Wills: What Happens When There’s a Dispute?

-A contested will can complicate probate and prolong the process.
-Here’s what you need to know:
+A contested will can complicate probate and extend the timeline.
+Here’s what to know:

 • Grounds for Contesting a Will